Research Investment Strategy

-Proposals dealing with prevention of all forms of meningitis and associated infections, improving treatment and outlook for patients, and improving the speed and accuracy of diagnosis will be considered.
+In our 2016-2017 grant round we invited proposals dealing with all forms of meningitis and associated infections, improving prevention, treatment and outlook for patients, and improving the speed and accuracy of diagnosis.

 - Research pertinent to prevention of bacterial meningitis and to maximising vaccine impact, including studies to:

 - evaluate vaccines or enable their evaluation

 - understand their mode of action

 - Research leading to prevention of neonatal meningitis and sepsis, including research which facilitates GBS vaccine development and implementation

 - Research in Africa that seeks to improve outcomes from meningitis by:

 - improving prevention, treatment or health systems

 - improving recognition and accelerating the development and evaluation of rapid diagnostic tests (RDTs) for meningitis